 After a very long trip from Strahan, starting with the bus service being incorporated into a school run and spending 2 hours of the journey with the same ‘talk for Australia’ driver I had experienced on a previous trip it was only a bus swap at Lake St Clair before I finally arrive into Hobart.
 It might have taken a while to get there but there was plenty to see!

-So in Hobart I did a walkabout through the city stopping at Salamanca Place and Battery Point before visiting the MONA: Museum of Old and New Art, which had been recommended by several people.
+So in Hobart I did a walkabout through the city shopping at Salamanca Place and Battery Point before visiting the MONA: Museum of Old and New Art, which had been recommended by several people.
 A brand new museum entirely the idea of one man and supposed to be ultra modern and new age so off I go.

 It’s a half hour journey up the Derwent River passed Government House and then the ugly industrial bits of Hobart including the Zinc plant and travelling under the Tasman and Bowen bridges.
 I arrive off the ferry and climb up all the stairs at the museums front to be welcomed by various cool artsy kid staff with crazy hair and dressed entirely in black who introduce me to the museum and give me an iPhone to play with as I walk around.
 Apparently MONA does not believe in labels so if you want to know anything about the art the iPhone will tell you either on screen or audibly.
 Sounds cool but later proves to actually be really annoying cause mine kept resetting or the programme couldn’t find my location so didn’t know the art I was standing next to and the entire museum is dimly lit and having to read of a blaringly white screen ended up giving me a headache.